obinnaonyema/nd00333_AZMLND_C2/README.md

 ![Registered data sets](https://github.com/obinnaonyema/nd00333_AZMLND_C2_Operationalize_Model_in_Azure/blob/master/starter_files/Images/registered_datasets.PNG)

-An AutoML experiment was created to run on compute cluster with Standard_DS12_V2 machines.
+An AutoML classification experiment was created to run on compute cluster with Standard_DS12_V2 machines.
 Setting minimum number of nodes to 1 eliminates start up time of the machine when the experiment is created although it came at a cost as I was using a private Azure subscription.

 ![Model training completed](https://github.com/obinnaonyema/nd00333_AZMLND_C2_Operationalize_Model_in_Azure/blob/master/starter_files/Images/model_training_completed.PNG)